 - Driver's License;

 When only one word is provided for the legal name, the information will be stored in a system's last name field with the standardized designation of 'FNU' (first name unknown) stored in the first name field.

-Students may provide a preferred name (or nickname) and pronoun via the office of the University Registrar.
+Preferred first names and preferred pronouns may be provided on applications for admissions and employment (in addition to their legal name and legal pronouns).
+For students who did not submit their preferred name and pronouns in their applications, they may provide a preferred first name and preferred pronouns via the office of the University Registrar.
 Faculty and staff may do so via Human Resources.
 The university reserves the right to remove a preferred name if it is used inappropriately or for misrepresentation.
 In cases of alleged inappropriate use or misrepresentation, students will be referred to Student Conduct to determine the appropriateness of use.
 Matters involving faculty and staff will be referred to Human Resources.

-Preferred name and pronoun will be used in lieu of legal name when it is not necessary for the legal name to be used.
-It will be used across University systems where available.
-Faculty, staff, and students are expected to facilitate the use of preferred name and pronoun.
+Preferred names and pronouns will be used in lieu of the legal first name when it is not necessary for the legal name to be used.
+The preferred name and pronouns will be used across University systems where available.
+Faculty, staff, and students are expected to facilitate the use of preferred name and pronoun upon request.